garypotato/ticket-booking-app/README.md

 This can be easily done by using data attributes in each city section.
 ![cityselector](https://user-images.githubusercontent.com/72715709/129853368-d3a96e07-a7ca-4052-9a57-2b1509ff2984.gif)
 ### 3. the dateSelector component
 It always show the current month and next following two months and highlight the weekends.
-You can find that the previous date are in grey color that means user couldn't select it.
+You can find that the eariler date are in grey color that means user couldn't select it.
-There is no third party libraries in this section, feel free to have the origin code.
+There is no third party libraries in this section, feel free to have the origin code:sunglasses:.
 ![dateselector](https://user-images.githubusercontent.com/72715709/129857247-0dc4756a-5cea-4cab-bc97-3c3723fae0b5.gif)
 ### 4. the Filters component
 Users can sort the ticket by departure, travelling time and ticket type.
 The filters can help user to book the ticket they need easily.
 I also created a time slider that users can choose the departure and arrive time they want.
 All the filters all be stored in Redux.
-There is no third party libraries in this section, feel free to have the origin code.
+There is no third party libraries in this section, feel free to have the origin code:sunglasses:.
 ![filter](https://user-images.githubusercontent.com/72715709/129864097-529178ed-e760-4e21-892e-64a1f068b123.gif)
 ### 5. timetable for each train
 The timetable shows all the stops while highlight the departure stop and destination.